Fermium/mathlion/README.md

 For upcoming features and TODOs check [here](https://github.com/fermiumlabs/mathlion/projects).

+## How to update

+If you need to update mathlion for a new Kibana release:

+1. Add your version to package.json, inside "kibanas".
+2. Inside travis.yml add an "ELASTIC_VERSION" environmental variable with the latest version of kibana.
+3. commit your changes

 ---

 <a href="https://twitter.com/intent/user?screen_name=fermiumlabs">
     <img src="https://img.shields.io/twitter/follow/fermiumlabs.svg?style=social&label=Follow" alt="Follow Fermium LABS on Twitter" align="right" />
 </a>